nepal-flag

 If an afternoon flight is scheduled and all morning flights are cancelled, the knock-on effect ensures that you do not end up flying until the next day.

-Flights only take about 30 minutes, but owing to the weather conditions, they are almost always delayed.
-For the best mountain views, consider seating on the right-hand side of the aircraft.
+Flights take about 30 minutes, but due to weather conditions, they are almost always delayed.
+For the best mountain views, consider sitting on the right-hand side of the aircraft.

 The tiny Pokhara Airport in Pokhara is only a couple of miles from Lakeside.
 Having a taxi in town is convenient, or you can arrange for a hotel pickup.

-Second Half of the Trip of Kathmandu to Ghandruk: Pokhara to Ghandruk
+Second Half of the Trip from Kathmandu to Ghandruk: Pokhara to Ghandruk

-Suppose you travel early in the morning from Kathmandu and Pokhara and everything runs on time.
-In that case, you can get to Pothana on the first day from Kathmandu, and then proceed to Ghandruk on the second day.
+Suppose you travel from Kathmandu to Pokhara early in the morning, and everything runs on time.
+In that case, you can reach Pothana on the first day from Kathmandu, then proceed to Ghandruk on the second day.

 However, a more leisurely itinerary that involves at least one night in Pokhara is preferred unless you're in a real hurry.
-In Pokhara, there's plenty to enjoy, and this is a less tiring choice as compared to others.
+In Pokhara, there's plenty to enjoy, and this is a less tiring choice than others.

 By Private Vehicle and then on Foot (time taken: two days)

 Take a private means of transport west along the Pokhara-Baglung Rajmarg Road from Pokhara.
-Many trekkers pursue this well-developed path setting off for treks towards the Annapurna Himalayan Range.
+Many trekkers follow this well-developed path, setting out for treks into the Annapurna Himalayan Range.

 Beautiful Gurung Village

-You can ride a local bus as well, but it's not very convenient (or safe) and takes a much longer time than a private car.
+You can also ride a local bus, but it's not very convenient (or safe) and takes much longer than a private car.
 For around an hour, travel along this road until you hit the turn-off for Dhampus.
 Here you'll leave the road behind.

-Continue hiking through Dhampus and the Australian Camp on foot until you reach the small Gurung village of Pothana, which should take about four hours to finish.
+Continue hiking from Dhampus to the Australian Camp on foot, reaching the small Gurung village of Pothana in about 4 hours.
 The path goes through some woods and cultivated land, and parts of it are uphill.
 Overnight stay in Pothana.

 Continue trekking toward Ghandruk on day two.
 You'll travel through Deurali, Tolkha, and Landruk towns.
-After Landruk, the trail ascends uphill and descends downhill and is steep in sections, but is more incremental.
+After Landruk, the trail ascends and descends, is steep in sections, and is more incremental.

 What is the Kathmandu to Ghandruk Bus Ticket Price?